httpwg/http-extensions/draft-ietf-httpbis-priority.md

 be limited by adopting the guidance about concurrency limits described above.
 Extensible priorities is subject to a similar consideration because PRIORITY_UPDATE frames may arrive before the request that they reference.
-A server could retain the information in order to apply the most up-to-date signal to the request.
+A server is required to store the information in order to apply the most up-to-date signal to the request.
 However, HTTP/3 implementations might have practical barriers to determining reasonable stream concurrency limits depending on the information that is available to them from the QUIC transport layer.
 TODO: so what can we suggest?

 # IANA Considerations